matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

 [hmm, maybe the mouse-pos should not be recorded in local atom]

-Finally, the `put-fn` is used to emit a message when an event, either `:on-mouse-move` or `:on-touch-move`, is detected.
+Finally, the `put-fn` is used to emit a message when an event, either `:on-mouse-move` or `:on-touch-move`, is encountered.
 Note that we're detecting the width on every call to the function, and also in the `onresize` callback of `js/window`.
 This ensures that the square mouse div fills the parent element, while working with the correct pixel coordinate system.
 One could instead also work with a viewBox, like this: `{:width "100%" :viewBox "0 0 1000 1000"}`.
-However, that would not work correctly as the mouse position would not be aligned with the circles here.
+However, that would not work correctly in this case as the mouse position would not be aligned with the circles here.

 Next, let's look at the `mouse-touch-ev-handler` function: